gaurharsh/Monthly-Yoga-Admission-Form/README.md

 💭 Ask me about Azure and AWS.

-👯 I'm looking to collaborate on Open Projects.
+👯 I'm looking to collaborate on Open Source Projects.

-🌱Knowledge of OS, DBMS, CN AND OOPS.
+🌱Knowledge of OS, DBMS, CN, AND OOPS.

 💥Fun fact